abdelhamed-4A/CloudDevOpsProject/app/README.md

 # 🚀 Application Containerization with Docker

 This is a small Java web application developed using the Spring Boot framework.
-The application serves a simple webpage that displays "iVolve Technologies," "Hello, Spring Boot NTI," and the server's IP address.
+The application serves a simple webpage that displays `iVolve Technologies` , `Hello, Spring Boot NTI` and the server's IP address.
 Additionally, the project features a basic MathService class, complete with unit tests for functionality verification.

 ## 📌 Table of Contents
 - [1️⃣ GitHub Repository Setup](#1️⃣-github-repository-setup)